Full musical soundtrack CDs available on request. Please contact us for our promotion packages.

-During the fourth of the original six seasons in Vienna (1992–1998) the first international production of ELISABETH opened in Takarazuka, Japan in 1996 and in Tokyo a few months later.
-Since then the spectacle has proved a huge draw in Belgium, China, Finland, Germany, Hungary, Italy, The Netherlands, South Korea, Sweden and Switzerland.
+During the fourth of the original six seasons in Vienna (1992 – 1998) the first international production of ELISABETH opened in Takarazuka, Japan in 1996 and in Tokyo a few months later.
+Since then the spectacle has proved a huge draw in Belgium, China, Czech Republic, Finland, Germany, Hungary, Italy, Japan, Netherlands, South Korea, Sweden and Switzerland.

 “The through-composed score contains a lot of romantic pop ballads redolent of Andrew Lloyd-Webber, but its wry parodies and stirring choral ensembles raise it above the generic.
 Think of it as the Austrian EVITA.
 Never less than entertaining, ELISABETH packs a cumulative emotional punch, an effect which stems from basic, good storytelling.“

 “Elisabeth – propelled Vienna into the premier league of musical cities.“

 “This production would grace any Broadway or West End stage.“

 “The maestro Harry Kupfer has surpassed himself: The audience was positively enthralled.“

 “Fans waving handkerchiefs […] rapturous ovations after almost every number.“